9 Generating gibberish with unigrams

 text_probability(tokenizer.encode("A cat lounging in the sun."))

 That’s much smaller in comparison.
 Turns out this comparison isn’t fair because “A cat.” is a shorter sentence.
 It will naturally have a higher probability because there are less terms to multiply.
-To make this fair we should take the average probability of the sequence and since we’re multiplying probabilities, the geometric mean is a natural fit.
+To make this fair we should take an average probability of the sequence and since we’re multiplying probabilities, the geometric mean is a natural fit.

 Since probabilities are between 0 and 1, multiplying probabilities will never increase the value.
 The value will either stay the same (if the probability is 1) or decrease.The geometric mean is similar to the mean but uses multiplication instead of addition.
 We multiply the numbers, then take the _n_th root where n is the number of elements multiplied